Tracking Your Reader's Journey

 }

-With the scroll percentage now available, the progress bar can be rendered in the build method of the component.
-The following classes are provided via Bulma:
+With the scroll percentage now available, I could render the progress bar in the build method of the component.
+I used the following classes provided via Bulma:

 progress- general styling for the progress baris-warning- yellow color of the progress bar

-The percentage is then passed to the value property in the attributes.
+I then passed the percentage to the value property in the attributes.

-Note: I added some raw styling to override the rounded corners on the progress bar (having the ends of the progress bar line up with the edges of the screen was more aesthetically pleasing).
+I also added some raw styling to override the rounded corners on the progress bar (having the ends of the progress bar line up with the edges of the screen was more aesthetically pleasing to me).

 /// Renders a Bulma progress bar element